bwollermann/automating-aws-with-python/README.md

 ### Features

-Notifon currently has the following features: hello
+Notifon currently has the following features: